bagarozzi/filesystem-graph/README.md

 # filesystem-graph
-A graph made using raylib to display files on your filesystem.
+A graph made using raylib to display files on your filesystem in a dynamic graph format.